cardstack/card-commerce-protocol/README.md

 ### Ask

 A merchant can set an ask at any time.
 This will allow bids that match the criteria to be automatically approved.
 A merchant is free to modify this ask at any time.

-TODO figure out how we can fulfil an ask requirement with SPEND as the yardstick e.g. merchant accepts 100 SPEND for an item which can be payable in any currency so long as it matches the SPEND denomination at the time.
-Note: we need to be able to get the exact rate on purchase tx.
+The ask is priced in SPEND and any currency that has a SPEND value can be used for fulfilling the ask.

 ### Accept bid